Cleaning is the basic necessity of any kitchen and it is very important as it is the place we make our food.

 - Use home remedies as mentioned above using vinegar, you can also use baking soda for the same purpose.

-- For white stains use beeswax as it effectively removes it and helps in restoring shine and laminate it in such a way that it blocks off the water and bacteria to come in contact with the countertop material.
+- For white stains use beeswax as it effectively removes it and helps in restoring shine and laminates it in such a way that it blocks off the water and bacteria to come in contact with the countertop material.

 Health Risk while using Oven Cleaners